 Diversity was critical to Kalish when choosing the cast for Following Boston.
 The “secret sauce” of developing a season, or group of videos that play well together was also important.
 Kalish hand selected a dozen or so local street photographers from Instagram to be considered as the subject of a fully produced short film.
 The process involved printing one photo from each person, removing the names/handles, and number of followers.
 This leveled the playing field.
 The images were then tossed into the air.
 Once they landed, the season started to take shape.
 At that point, the photographers were contacted to participate in the project.
 Not all were thrilled about being the subject of a short film.
 Many feel more comfortable behind the camera, Kalish being one.
 Those who were truly enthusiastic about the project were asked to choose the location in Boston to be filmed.
 Boston became a central character in these love letters to a city, bringing together and spotlighting a vibrant community of photographers.

-A total of 18 episodes have been produced and shared online, with 1 more in production, and sold-out shows with Kimpton Onyx Hotel and Leica Store Boston, the question becomes what is next for Michael Kalish and Following Boston...
+To date, a total of 18 episodes have been produced and shared online, with several more in production, and (6!) sold-out events with Kimpton Onyx Hotel ... the question becomes what is next for Michael Kalish and Following Boston?

 Earlier this year, Following Boston joined forces with NBC Universal to create a multi-platform promotional for local affiliate - NBC10 Boston #FollowingNBC10Boston

 In 2019, Following Boston will hold it's first Film/Arts/Music Festival in (and around) the city of Boston... please stay tuned for information on what is guaranteed to be an incredible networking experience!

 Boston Calling Music Festival

 Harvard University/Hasty Pudding Institute

 Kimpton Onyx Hotel

 Photo Shoot For A Cure/Michael J. Fox Foundation

 Michael Kalish (Creator/Producer)